eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.member.property.intro.md

 ---
-title: Cube Level Member Property Intro
+title: Level Member Property Intro
 group: Member
 kind: TUTORIAL
 number: 2.6.2.1
 ---
-# Daanse Tutorial - Cube Level Member Property Intro
+# Daanse Tutorial -Level Member Property Intro

 This Tutorial is about MemberProperties.
 MemberProperties are attributes of a hierarchy level’s members.
 They provide additional details about each member, such as a description or any other related value.
 The only requirement for defining a MemberProperty is that a corresponding column exists to store the property’s value.